Irfanbsse2060/e-commerce/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description
+**Tools & Technologies**

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+- [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+- Nodejs
+- Javascript/Typescript
+- Mongodb
+- docker
+- jest

 **How did I approach the problem?**

 I have used the Nest js framework, under the hood it uses the express js framework.
-If you are java world,  Nest js is a kinda copy of Spring boot.
+If you are from java world,  Nest js is a kinda copy of Spring boot.

 I could use a simple controller and services-based architecture where the controller contains the endpoint and the service layer contains all of your business logic.
 It could work in this case as well But to show a better architecture IMO, I have tried to implement the clean architecture.